Many birds stand on one leg when resting on the ground (Clark 1973, Stiefel 1979;

 woolly-

 Humans of some tribes which use to rest on one leg (e.g. Australian Aborigines or African Bushmen) the retracted leg rests on the supporting leg and equilibrium may be stabilized by leaning on a stick.
-A casual own obervation shows that storks may use the same technique (Fig. 14).
+A casual own obervation shows that storks may use the same technique (Fig. 12).

 The question of reduction of muscle fatigue was addressed by Anderson & Williams (2009) in flamingos by measuring the latency of initiating a forward movement.
 This latency was longer following resting on one leg as compared to the latency when resting on two legs.
 The authors conclude that this result discounts the possible function of reducing muscle fatigue or enhancing predatory escape.

 In most bird species there is no preference of the side (left/right) they use for standing on one leg (Randler 2007; Anderson & Williams 2009; Anderson & Laughlin 2014) and there is an about equal use of left and right leg in individual flamingos (Anderson & Williams 2009).
 However, it would be interesting to know whether there is a regular shift from one leg to the other leg in order to reduce muscle fatigue in both legs.
 However, it is not clear whether a reduction of muscle fatigue of the supporting leg or the retracted leg is intended.
-Given that retracting a leg is energy consuming (see above) one might assume that changing the retracted leg may serve reduction of muscle fatigue of the retracted leg.
+Given that retracting one leg is energy consuming (see above) one might assume that changing the retracted leg may serve reduction of muscle fatigue of the retracted leg.

-Fig 12B: Mute swan on the water with left leg stretched backwards
+Fig 10B: Mute swan on the water with left leg stretched backwards

-Fig. 14: Woolly-
+Fig. 12: Woolly-

 The legs of birds are an important site of heat exchange (Steen & Steen 1965; Dawson